Arjunbadola/arjunbadola.github.io/_posts/2020-10-11-Meta Updating.md

 ---
 published: true
 ---
-oday’s post talks about the podcast I came across on the internet.
+Today’s post talks about the podcast I came across on the internet.
 Title being: “Scott Aaronson on “The theorem that proves rationalists can’t disagree”.
 So, I would be sharing my view on the podcast and relate it to my experiences.

 The podcast talks about Aumann’s agreement theorem, which basically states that two rational people could never agree to disagree.